streamich/nmsg-rpc/README.md

 See the full example [here](./examples/tabs).

-### Interface for Node.js `cluster`'s master thread and forked workers
+### Interface for Node.js `cluster`'s main thread and forked workers

-We can use `rpc.Router` to create a communication interface for Node.js master process and its forked workers.
+We can use `rpc.Router` to create a communication interface for Node's main process and its forked workers.

 This is how we create an `rpc.Router` on the master thread: